yalhessi/lemmafinder/README.md

 Coq Lemma Synthesis Plugin
 ---------------------------
-These instructions were tested only in macos.
+These instructions were tested in macos and ubuntu.

 Install the following software: